Tiebout sorting in online communities: The strategic setting

-The integer $\nAlAstar$ is the minimum number of Group $A$ players that have to locate at $\lovely$, when all Group $B$ players are locating at $\lovely$, in order for $\lovely$ to be the best-response for those from Group $A$.
+In words, the integer $\nAlAstar$ is the minimum number of Group $A$ individuals that have to choose platform $\lovely$, when all Group $B$ players choose $\lovely$, in order for $\lovely$ to be the best-response for those from Group $A$.
 If the $\min\set{\cdot, \cdot}$ operator ``kicks in", it means that all members of a given group switching their platform is not enough for the best-response to change.
-We will see below that when the $\min\set{\cdot, \cdot}$ operator kicks in, it means that neither integrated outcome, $\omegall$ or $\omegamm$, is an equilibrium.
+We will see below that when the $\min\set{\cdot, \cdot}$ operator does kick in, it means that neither integrated outcome, $\omegall$ or $\omegamm$, is an equilibrium.